DeepRegNet/DeepReg/docs/tutorial_add_network.md

 # How to add a new network

-This tutorial shows how to define a new network and add it to DeepReg.
-For guidance on making a contribution to DeepReg, see the [contribution guidelines](https://github.com/DeepRegNet/DeepReg/blob/master/docs/CONTRIBUTING.md).
+This tutorial shows how to define a new network and add it to DeepReg, using a specific example for adding a GlobalNet to predict an affine transformation, as opposed to nonrigid transformation.

-This tutorial uses the affine method as a practical example.
+For general guidance on making a contribution to DeepReg, see the [contribution guidelines](https://github.com/DeepRegNet/DeepReg/blob/master/docs/CONTRIBUTING.md).

 ## Step 1: Create network backbone